Smooth sailing is just over the horizon

 • Served as Associate Professor of Counseling Psychology (directed program in Marriage & Family Therapy), Psychiatry, and Family and Community Medicine, University of Miami

-• Co-authored eight books; authored/co-authored over 60 scientific and professional articles/book chapters
+• Co-authored nine books; authored/co-authored over 60 scientific and professional articles/book chapters

-• Received training at Rabbinical Seminary International, under the mentorship of Rabbi Joseph Gelberman zt’l; received ordination in 2003
+• Received training at Rabbinical Seminary International, under the mentorship of Rabbi Joseph Gelberman zt’l; received semicha (ordination) in 2003

-• Studied the art of maggidot with Maggid Yitzhak Buxbaum, a disciple of Rabbi Shlomo Carlebach zt’l; granted ordination as Maggid in 2009
+• Studied the art of maggidut with Maggid Yitzhak Buxbaum, a disciple of Rabbi Shlomo Carlebach zt’l; granted semicha as Maggid in 2009

 • Certified Clinical Trauma Professional (IATP #367046)